LumiSpy/lumispy/doc/source/user_guide/metadata_structure.rst

 The luminescence specific metadata structure is represented in the following tree diagram.
 The default units are given in parentheses.
 Details about the leaves can be found in the following sections of this chapter.
-Note that not all types of leaves will apply to every type of measurements.
+Note that not all types of leaves will apply to every type of measurement.
 For example, while parallel acquisition with a CCD is characterized by the ``central_wavelength``, a serial acquisition with a PMT will require a ``start_wavelength`` and a ``step_size``.